bglen/signal-to-can/README.md

 - Easilly powered by 12V automotive systems

+- Per-channel configurable voltage offset and scaling

+- Per-channel configurable out-of-range limits

+- Pre-made DBC file you can use or edit as a template

 ### Enclosure

 The repo contains a 3D-printable enclosure.
 We reccomend ASA, ABS, PC-ABS, or Nylon for automotive enviornments.